IoTFileTracker: The Gold Standard in Physical Record Intelligence

 • Targeted Direction: The system provides the precise coordinates: Archive Room B > Aisle 12 > Shelf 3 > Box #9942.

-• Refile Logic: Once the file is returned to storage, it doesn’t have to go back to the exact same spot.
-It can be placed in any available box or open shelf space, and a quick scan updates its new location.
+• Refile Logic: Once you return the file to storage, you can place it in any available box or open shelf space instead of the exact same spot, and a quick scan updates its new location.
 This “Chaotic Storage” capability maximizes shelf density and eliminates the need to keep empty spaces reserved for specific alphabetical ranges.

 Representatives Projects and Customers